John Borstlap: a revival of classicism

 In 2012, a Serenade was finished, a work commissioned by the Jacques Thibaud Ensemble Berlin.
 In this almost entirely diatonic piece, a more light-hearted tone refers to earlier works in the genre where ‘Spielfreudigkeit’ shows the more accessible side of classicism.
 The piece is scored for flute, violin, cello and piano.

-In the spring of 2013, John Borstlap finished his Symphony nr III, commissioned by the Kammersymphonie Berlin and due to be premiered in 2017-18.
+In the spring of 2013, John Borstlap finished his Symphony nr III, commissioned by the Kammersymphonie Berlin.
 In this work, in a more or less classical idiom, the symphonic idea as envisaged at the end of the 18th century is interpreted from a stylistic point of view closer to the beginning of the 20th century, which enlarges the tonal territory while keeping the thematic dialectic intact.

 In 2014, the well-known conductor Jaap van Zweden initiated a commission, shared by the Hong Kong Philharmonic Orchestra and the Dallas Symphony Orchestra which resulted in Feierliche Abendmusik (Solemn Night Music), successfully premiered in March (Dallas) and June (Hong Kong) 2016 by the mentioned orchestras under Van Zweden.
 In this meditative work, a collection of interrelated motives unfolds in diverse variations, including a development section, synthesizing both classical and romantic elements.